Our topmost choices for the best shoes for underpronation:

 If you over supinate and need more guidance, Brooks Adrenaline GTS 22 is one of your best options.
 This best-selling shoe now shares a similar platform with the Ghost 14 after removing the medial post in the 19th iteration.
 It now feels like a stable neutral shoe.
 The fact is, it rides like the Ghost but has a support system that will be there if you need it.

 The Adrenaline GTS 22 has a GuideRails system that corrects the foot if it rolls too much.
 This technology also helps align the knee and prevent injury.
-These GuideRails bumpers sit on top of the midsole foam so you can have a distraction-free experience of the soft DNA LOFT cushioning that now extends throughout the midsole, all the way to the forefoot.
+These GuideRails bumpers sit on top of the midsole foam so you can have a distraction-free experience with the soft DNA LOFT cushioning that now extends throughout the midsole, all the way to the forefoot.

 — Brooks Glycerin 19 —